 “…bisantrene induced clinical responses in 4 of 10 patients with R/R AML with acceptable toxicity.
 Bisantrene is somewhat similar to Thiotepa and Treosulfan in that an old drug that is being now revisited gaining a lot of interest especially due to better understanding of its intracellular mechanism of action blocking FTO, a recently discovered key factor in leukomogenesis.
 Further studies are needed to make evidence-based conclusions regarding the candidate role of bisantrene in AML therapeutics.
 While interventions targeting FLT3, IDH1, IDH2, and hedgehog signalling provide new hope, traditional cytotoxic chemotherapy retains a critical role in AML patient management.
 We speculate that bisantrene-based chemotherapy may have its greatest applicability to patients with extramedullary disease given the marked activity here observed with leukemia cutis, chloromas, and CNS disease.
 Our data reveal a particularly encouraging response in this high-risk population and support additional bisantrene clinical trials in R/R AML patients.”

-The paper, which has been accepted for publication and has undergone full peer review, is available via the following link: doi.org/10.1111/ejh.13544
+The paper, which has been accepted for publication in The European Journal of Hematology and has undergone full peer review, is available via the following link: doi.org/10.1111/ejh.13544